-The Australian Cattle Dog was bred by Australian immigrants in the late 1800s as cattle-herding dogs.
+The Australian cattle dog was bred by Australian immigrants in the late 1800s as cattle-herding dogs.
 This breed is actually credited to saving the beef industry as it had a precise way of quietly but forcefully herding intense wild cattle by nipping and biting their heels.
-This is the reason why it was nicknamed the Heeler.
+This is the reason why it was nicknamed 'the heeler.'
 At that time, people had difficulty herding the wild cows in dangerous and big terrains.
 It was not possible to bring in herd dogs from cooler areas in their dry weather.
-People experimented with different breed combinations, incorporating the native Dingo as it adapted really well to the Australian desert.
+People experimented with different breed combinations, incorporating the native dingo as it adapted really well to the Australian desert.

 The breed used to nip the cattle it herded and has retained this potentially dangerous habit.
 It still has a tendency to herd people, especially young kids who run and scream, and nip their feet.
 To lessen nipping and biting, proper training and supervision are required.
-In order for trainings to be effective for this energetic pooch, they should be in the form of games.
+In order for training to be effective for this energetic pooch, it should be in the form of games.
 Training will help adopt a routine different from its herding ancestors.

 Dog breeds do have certain predisposed characteristics.
-However, other factors like environment, training and socialisation help build its overall personality, intelligence, behaviour.
+However, other factors like environment, training, and socialisation help build its overall personality, intelligence, behaviour.

 The ACD should be fed premium dog food formulated for medium breeds.
 It should contain human-grade animal protein from beef, lamb, chicken, or turkey.
-It should also contain complex carbs like brown rice, sweet potato and barley.
+It should also contain complex carbs like brown rice, sweet potato, and barley.
 Supplements of glucosamine and chondroitin will be beneficial as it is prone to hip dysplasia.
-Always consult your trusted vet to know the most suitable food and supplements for your dog.
+Always consult a trusted vet to know the most suitable food and supplements for your dog.